carsonmclean/camclean-reflex/README.md

 The compiled APK is located in 'app/bin' and is titled 'app-debug.apk'.
 This will install to an Android phone as 'camclean-reflex'.

+UML

+The UML diagram is in 'app/doc' and is title 'camclean-reflex UML.png'.

 VIDEO

 The video is in the 'app/doc' directory and is title 'camclean-reflex video demo'